EricaCoppolillo/MOSAIC/README.md

 # Evaluate Gemini on the Moral Foundations Questionnaire
 python evaluate.py -l gemini -t mfq2

-# Run all personality-related tests on Llama
-python evaluate.py -l llama -t personality

-# Evaluate all models on The Moral Machine scenarios
+# Evaluate all models on The Moral Machine dilemma
 python evaluate.py -t the_moral_machine

+# Evaluate Qwen on all available tests
+python evaluate.py -l qwen
 ```